tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/image.md

 ##### Returns:

-  The whitened image with same shape as `image`.
+  The standardized image with same shape as `image`.

 ##### Raises: